rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/maintain/index.md

 {{< /highlight >}}

-You are welcome to use the project code from the rollyourown.xyz repositories as the basis of your own projects and make your own changes in your local copy of the repository.
+You are welcome to use the project code from the rollyourown repositories as the basis of your own projects and make your own changes in your local copy of the repository.
 The `deploy.sh` and `upgrade.sh` scripts will still work (if you haven't made mistakes in the code).
-However, be aware that your repository will have diverged from the rollyourown.xyz repository, and you will probably no longer be able to simply `git pull` a new version from rollyourown.xyz and benefit from any improvements made.
+However, be aware that your repository will have diverged from the rollyourown repository, and you will probably no longer be able to simply `git pull` a new version from rollyourown and benefit from any improvements made.

 If you want to improve the project or have found a bug and need to change something to get things working, then please consider [collaborating with us](/collaborate) so that your improvements are available for everyone.